LATEST LOCKDOWN: We’re still open and operating safely

 This calculator provides a guide to the amount of residential stamp duty you may pay and does not guarantee this will be the actual cost.
-This calculation is based on the Stamp Duty Land Tax Rates for residential properties purchased after 22 November 2017 to 7 July 2020 then from 8 July 2020 until 31 March 2021.
+This calculation is based on the Stamp Duty Land Tax Rates for residential properties purchased to 7 July 2020, then from 8 July 2020 until 31 March 2021.
 For more information on Stamp Duty Land Tax, click here.

 Stamp Duty Land Tax (SDLT) is a tax on properties bought in England and Northern Ireland.
 The rate of stamp duty you'll pay will depend on where in the UK you decide to buy the property.
 England and Northern Ireland share the same rates, whilst Scotland and Wales differ.
 The cost of stamp duty will vary depending on the price of your chosen property and your reason for buying it.

 From 8th July 2020, if your property costs more than £500,000 then you will have to pay SDLT, and if you're a first-time buyer you won't have to pay any SDLT on a property up to £500,000.
 The amount you pay does depend on the value of your property as it is worked out on a percentage of your purchase price.
 It is important to consider SDLT when thinking about buying a house as in some cases it could be a considerable amount.

 Buying your first home?
 Let us guide you through the process from start of finish.

 Our helpful guide takes you step by step through the process for buying a house in England and Wales